phinocio/touch-paralysis-for-mysticism/README.md

 	- Teaches the spell `Paralyzing Embrace`
 	- Acquired in the same way as `Spell Tome: Paralysis`
 		- MGRitualIllusionBooks

+# Changelog

+See [CHANGELOG.md](https://github.com/phinocio/touch-paralysis-for-mysticism/CHANGELOG.md) for more in-depth info.

 # Thanks